mass0n30/Retro-gaming-catalog/README.md

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

-ToDo:
+DONE:
   - query for all genres, platforms, developers, years upon mount
   - pass value category props to HomePage component
   - pass setState category props to SideBar component
   - map out all elements for all categories using id keys
   - replace the t_thumb in screenshot URLS for larger size
   - look into normalizing the screenshot dimensions

+TODO:
+  - setSearch debounce logic
   - perhaps change the original consoles to right platforms (like the wii snes games before 2006)
-  - setSearch debounce logic
+  - Either mesh duplicate gamedata or delete duplicates (platform or regional releases causing duplicates??)
+  - Add no cover holder for no cover art so cells aren't offset
   - adding additional filter logic for order by
   - discover games selection route (filter logic still applying?)
 Additional tasks